 My parents are different from Juniper’s parents, partly because some day, my parents might read what I’ve written.
 My parents divorced when I was ten years old, and my sister and I lived with my mom, seeing my dad for a weekend every two weeks, and a few times spending the summer with him.
 When I started high school, my dad got a job in the same town as my mom, and I switched between their houses every month, which was fairly weird and complicated to explain, and ultimately didn’t have that much to do with anything that was going on in my life, or at least, not things that I wanted to adapt.

 I didn’t grow up in Kansas.
 From age three to ten, I lived in Silverton, Ohio, a suburb of Cincinnati.
-I went to an all-black preschool, apparently because my parents thought it would be a good experience for me (I have three or four fragmented memories).
+I was the only white kid in an otherwise all-black preschool, apparently because my parents thought it would be a good experience for me (I have three or four fragmented memories).
 Kindergarten through third grade were at a magnet school, Fairview-Clifton German Language School, which brought in students from across the normal district boundaries.
 We took a short bus in from Silverton, fairly early in the morning, with the school itself being fairly close to the heart of the city.
 There are a ton of differences between that educational experience and the one Juniper had, partly in terms of demographics (roughly half black, to my recollection, a lot of variety in terms of class), partly in terms of curriculum (lots of German language integration), and partly in terms of how it affected social life (I didn’t go to school with anyone in my neighborhood, and my best friend from school lived far enough away that it was a big deal to take me there).

 When I was ten years old, after my parents’ divorce, my mom moved to a small town in southern Minnesota, the kind of place in the Midwest that you usually define by telling people what bigger city it’s near.
 We had moved to be close my aunt, and closer to my mom’s family.
 The new town didn’t have a Mennonite church, so we went to a Presbyterian one instead.
 There were very few people of color and a kind of homogeneity that I wasn’t too used to, but it was a college town, so there was a lot of variety in class (farmers, blue collar workers, a smattering of tourism, and children of people who worked at the college).
 We were pretty poor, starting off in a small apartment until my mom could eventually afford a small house.